llewellynmeldrum/vkguide-follow-along/README.md

 # learning vulkan

 In order to update my minecraft clone to vulkan, im going to take some time to learn it separately and make some test apps first.
-I plan to follow along with vkguide.dev until i understand the basics, and then:
+My plan:

-- [ ] Complete however many chapters of vkguide.dev feels necessary
+- [ ] Complete however many chapters of [vkguide.dev](https://vkguide.dev/) feels necessary
 - [ ] Do some basic 2d rendering
 - [ ] Remake a simple board game (Petteia probably)
 - [ ] do some basic 3d rendering